linhnt31/linhnt31.github.io/index.md

 Welcome to my personal space!
 This webpage is not only dedicated to my academic pursuits, but also serves as a place where I share technical posts, memorable travel experiences, and the wonderful people I’ve met along the way.
 </p>

-#### Short Biography
+### Short Biography
 I am **Linh**.
-I am currently a 3rd-year PhD candidate in the fields of Federated Learning, Blockchain, and Network Economics at <a href="https://www.tcd.ie/">Trinity College Dublin, The University of Dublin</a>.
+I am currently a 3rd-year PhD candidate in the fields of Federated Learning/Unlearning, Network Economics, and Blockchain at <a href="https://www.tcd.ie/">Trinity College Dublin, The University of Dublin</a>.
 My PhD is fully funded by [School of Computer Science and Statistics, Trinity College Dublin](https://www.tcd.ie/scss/) and [Research Ireland ADVANCE CRT](https://www.advance-crt.ie/).
 I has been fortunate to do a 3-month internship on the topics of Incentivization for Federated Unlearning from June to September, 2025 at [Delft University of Technology (TU Delft)](https://www.tudelft.nl/).

 In addition to doing research, I enjoy designing, modelling, and implementing academic ideas into practical products.
 Here is my tech stacks: